 “Orange Is The New Black.”
 Wow.
 Words cannot fully express my disgust at an absolutely appalling series.
 I don’t know what was the most gross: “Red’s” bloody tampon inside Piper Chapman’s pancake or “Crazy Eyes” peeing on the floor.
 This is a series that glorify failure, it glorifies nastiness and vulgarity.
 It has all of the mandatory characters that a hard-left tv-show needs; angry Afro-American ghetto-women refusing to “pick cotton” read:work inside the prison, the transgender Afro-American person who is being “abused” by the system since she cannot get her hormone pills (not that gender is biological or anything), you got a wide variety of frightening lesbians who are of course lovely (insert sarcasm), those who are Christians are white-trash racist “redneck” junkies with ugly teeth and unkept hair and of course the cops are a bunch of dumb, white, abusive stooges.
 Not to forget Chapman’s conservative parents who are portrayed as stiff, ignorant, uncaring and out of touch.

 When a cute white female police officer join the ranks she of course says to Chapman, let me paraphrase: “it could might as well have been me stuck in here,” … you get the picture of what this series is all about.
 Even if you kill a person you were probably innocent of the crime since you are an empowered wronged-by-the-system woman.
-It could be any of us, any of us could all of a sudden end up behind bars, because it is of course completely normal to traffic drugs with your lesbian lover, not that these female characters are nasty in any kind of way, oh no. Not at all.
+It could be any of us, any of us could all of a sudden end up behind bars, because it is of course completely normal to traffic drugs with your lesbian lover.

 This show is intended to create sympathy for those who’ve messed up big time.
 Remember it could might as well be me or you, as it is perfectly normal to engage in human trafficking … not that this should be punished by law or anything……..